DanielStoychev/CryptoRecover/docs/INSTALL.md

 # Installing BTCRecover #

-There are a few basic steps to installing BTCRecover.
+ThJust download the latest version from <https://github.com/DanielStoychev/CryptoRecover/archive/master.zip> and unzip it to a location of your choice.
+There's no installation procedure for *btcrecover* itself, however there are additional requirements below depending on your operating system and the wallet type you're trying to recover.re are a few basic steps to installing BTCRecover.

 1) Download and unzip the BTCRecover script